NethermindEth/nethermind/src/Nethermind/Nethermind.BeaconNode.Host/README.md

 Supporting components:

-* SimpleSerialize (SSZ) spec -- sufficient to support the beacon chain, no deserialisation yet, see the separate Cortex.Ssz project, https://github.com/sgryphon/cortex-ssz
+* SimpleSerialize (SSZ) spec -- sufficient to support the beacon chain, no deserialisation yet, see the separate Cortex.Ssz project, https://github.com/NethermindEth/cortex-ssz
-* BLS signature verification --  sufficient to support the beacon chain, currently only Windows support, based on the Herumi library, see the separate Cortex.Cryptography.Bls project, https://github.com/sgryphon/cortex-cryptography-bls
+* BLS signature verification --  sufficient to support the beacon chain, currently only Windows support, based on the Herumi library, see the separate Cortex.Cryptography.Bls project, https://github.com/NethermindEth/cortex-cryptography-bls

+Both these will be merged into the main Nethermind project / renamed / replaced with the Nethermind implementation.

 ### In Progress

 * Honest Validator
 * Eth2 APIs
-* Interop Standards in Eth2 PM -- QuickStart
+* Interop Standards in Eth2 PM -- partially implemented for basic mocked QuickStart

 ### To Do